|A profile of Brian Epstein, The Beatles’ manager, written for The Word, December 2010.

 Personally I remember the Epsteins’ old shop very well.
 The Everton and Liverpool football grounds were to either side, and nearby was the looming hulk of a derelict music hall.
 As a toddler I lived up the hill behind the shop and still wince when I pass, remembering how hard it was to climb.
 The building has gone now and today’s Liverpool bus has neither Latin mottos nor figures from classical mythology: instead, in multi-coloured nursery lettering, it says “Cumfybus”.

-But the city centre NEMS, where I bought my first LPs, had not been demolished, though its last occupant was an Ann Summers sex shop.
+But the city centre NEMS, where I bought my first LPs, has not been demolished [UPDATE: it has now], though its last occupant was an Ann Summers sex shop.
 The aged Beehive pub, down the street, still serves lunch as it did for Mr Epstein.
 Much as I liked The Beatles, I only ever aped their manager, especially the polka-dot silk scarves that so enchanted Cilla Black.
 I have my own suits made by that same Walter Smith of Liverpool.
 And I would erect a statue in Brian’s honour, whether it’s by the Cavern Club or the Bonaparte (“good party”) Bar.